rerun-io/rerun/examples/python/lidar/README.md

 Visualize the LiDAR data from the [nuScenes dataset](https://www.nuscenes.org/).

-For a more extensive example including other sensors and annotations check out the [nuScenes example](https://www.rerun.io/examples/real-data/nuscenes).

 # Used Rerun Types
 [`Points3D`](https://www.rerun.io/docs/reference/types/archetypes/points3d)

+# Background
+This example demonstrates the ability to read and visualize LiDAR data from the nuScenes dataset, which is a public large-scale dataset specifically designed for autonomous driving.
+The scenes in this dataset encompass data collected from a comprehensive suite of sensors on autonomous vehicles, including 6 cameras, 1 LIDAR, 5 RADAR, GPS and IMU sensors.

+It's important to note that in this example, only the LiDAR data is visualized.
+For a more extensive example including other sensors and annotations check out the [nuScenes example](https://www.rerun.io/examples/real-data/nuscenes).

 # Logging and Visualizing with Rerun